Portrait of Hernan Cortes, 16th cent anonymous

-In the 17th century a more distinctively Mexican style emerged, the ultra baroque Churrigueresque style ( named after Jose Churriguera, a spanish architect ).
-It reflectes some of the exhuberence of the newly rich crillos of the times, especially the super rich silver barons who built such churches as the Zacatecas Cathedral and the Santiago thatelolco in Mexico City.the sculptures of many of the incredibly intricate facades, alters and other admornments so distinctive of Mexican architecture were unknown Indians and mestizos
+In the 17th century a more distinctively Mexican style emerged, the ultra baroque Churrigueresque style ( named after Jose Churriguera, a Spanish architect ).
+It reflectes some of the exuberance of the newly rich crillos of the times, especially the super rich silver barons who built such churches as the Zacatecas Cathedral and the Santiago Thatelolco in Mexico City.the sculptures of many of the incredibly intricate facades, alters and other adornments so distinctive of Mexican architecture were unknown Indians and mestizos

 As a reaction to the excess, a more severe, neoclassical style became dominant

 from about 1780 to 1830.
 An example is the Palacio de Mineria in Mexico City .